-Yesterday marked the end of Yom Kippur.
-It’s the holiest day of the year for Jews.
-I attended one of the services.
+I attended Yom Kippur this past year, with my Jewish wife, Mia.
+It?s the holiest day of the year for Jews.
 My wife is Jewish.
 The theme is repentance and atonement for sin.
 These folks know how to do repentance.
 Three hours of singing about how they have hurt others through acts of commission and omission.
 It was a powerful ceremony.
 It made me think that Christianity is Judaism light.

 Why the pressure to get so quickly to forgiveness?
 My hunch is that this is what lies behind those stories of mothers who forgive the murderer of their daughter a week after the crime.
 Invariably, they are conservative Christians.

 There is considerable pressure, from within and without, to get to forgiveness.
 From within, they want to be faithful disciples of Jesus and didn?t he tell us to forgive seven times seventy times?
 From without, I sense a pastor who perceives it as his role to encourage forgiveness as soon as possible.
 The cynical preacher in me knows that forgiveness testimonies make for the best sermons.

 I confess that I now take these public gestures of forgiveness with a grain of salt.
 I?ve come through an intense few years where I was taken deeply into early trauma.
 It took me a couple more years to uncover the true impact of my own trauma on my life.
 If I had jumped to forgiveness too quickly I would have forfeited the opportunity for deep integration, before, that is, I even knew the full impact on my life.